Sign In Sign-Up

 Not long after it was completed it

-by the Clan McIntosh as part of
+was attacked by the Clan McIntosh as part of

 the perpetual feuding that went on in those